 Sex toys!
 Bring a clitoral stimulator into the bedroom.
 This gives you that external stimulation you need during intercourse.
 You can also use an internal vibrator.
 This will create vibrations within the vagina and cervical regions, and simulate a shallower vaginal canal.

 Oral sex.
 Lots and lots of oral sex.
+(We also recommend learning all the erogenous zones, there are so many creative ways for you and your partner to get turned on!)
 Trust me, if you are good at eating pussy, no one will care about your penis size.
 If you have great oral sex skills and aren't afraid of sex toys, you are already a world-class lover and should feel fabulous about yourself.

 Find more from Gigi Engle at her website